smaclell/smaclell.github.io/_drafts/compiling-thoughts.md

 that the hard fought lessons we had learned are not too different than what others encounter on thier journey.

 From a very early age I wanted to help people, to truly care about others and make a difference in their lives.
-The creativity and potential people have is limitless.
-In University I discovered that I really enjoyed programming and automation.
-It made me feel like I had super powers to create a brand new experience or new understanding.
-The years that have followed taught me a great deal but I still feel I have barely scratched the surface.
-This new passion for creating great software became a means to improve lives and delight users.
+With the billions of people on our planet I would hope that in some small way I could help unlock their creativity or encourage their limitless potential.
+In University I discovered programming which provided a new outlet for this desire.
+It made me feel like I had super powers to create new worlds and do things I never thought possible.
+The years that have followed taught me a great deal about this craft but I still feel I have barely scratched the surface.
+My new passion for creating great software became a means to improve lives, delight users and solve problems in a completely new way.

 Earlier this year I welcomed my son, Jude, into the world and cannot describe in words the happiness he gives me.
 My hope is that I can be a role model for